BU-ISCIII/nextflow-scif/README.md

 RUN scif install /opt/samtools.scif             # Install it to the container
 ```

-Now a little about the "mess", you can see that we added export PATH variable with bin folder for each app, this should not be necessary because app/bin folder is added to the PATH automaticaly when the app is run, **BUT** nextflow functionality expects to have access to the executables in the path or you have to provide the full path.
+Now a little about the "mess", you can see that we added export PATH variable with bin folder for each app, this should not be necessary because app/bin folder is added to the PATH automatically when the app is run, **BUT** nextflow expects to have access to the executables in the path or you have to provide the full path.

 ```bash
 # Docker Recipe